metral/pulumihome/Home.md

 ##### Stripe

-Stripe provides test credit cards and corresponding tokens to use when programmatically creating charges.
+Stripe provides test credit cards and corresponding tokens to use when pro grammatically creating charges.
 See [this](https://stripe.com/docs/testing) for more information.